 The ultimate goal is to reach families and promote the family production with the guidance of the teachers.

 In the area where the school activities take place, there are orchards with fruit trees, farm animals, and the production of final products that are obtained from the area.

 Changes in the Community

 Each year, enrollment has been increasing with personalized education that guarantees the development of skills adjusted to each student.

 The professional formation has allowed the integration of work culture for families in the community, either because of the changes they see in adolescents or the parents are induced to move forward by their work.

 Also, the products produced after the workshop allow them to show the results of their efforts, and the students are responsible for maintaining the orchard and farm permanently.

 Finally, the knowledge obtained by the families promotes a cultural change regarding eating habits by the incorporation of fresh, nutritious, and healthy products to the daily diet.

-875 students graduates from the Agrotechnician School.
+24 students graduates from the Agrotechnician School in 2019.
 They obtained the title of Technician in Agricultural Production and are skilled in environmental research, gardening, fodder, cereals, rural workshops, agricultural mechanics, machinery, organization and management of the agriculture enterprise and farming related.

 The ultimate goal of this project is the education of students based on the natural, physical, and economic resources available from the Agrotechnician School.